 Chelsea’s new stadium

-In a move preparing the Blues for the future, Chelsea have been given the go-ahead to rebuild Stamford Bridge in plans that would expand the ground’s capacity to 60,000 seats.
+Back at the start of the year, Chelsea were given the go-ahead to rebuild Stamford Bridge in plans that would expand the ground’s capacity to 60,000 seats.

 Chelsea’s ground currently has a 41,600 capacity.